 The Forest Preserve Committee prepares an operating budget which summarizes the appropriation units and recommends the proposed appropriations.
 Public hearings on the proposed appropriations are conducted.
 The appropriations are legally enacted through passage of an ordinance.
 The budget may be amended by the Board of Commissioners.
 Expenditures may not legally exceed budgeted appropriations at the line item level.
 During the period, supplementary appropriations were approved.

-Expenditures exceeded budget in the Tort and Liability Fund by \$(17,251).
+Expenditures exceeded budget in the Land Acquisition Fund by \$(260,326) and in the Retirement Fund by \$(5,000).

-COMBINING INDIVIDUAL FUND STATEMENTS AND SCHEDULES
+COMBINING AND INDIVIDUAL FUND FINANCIAL STATEMENTS AND SCHEDULES